Bootle Blast, a Movement Tracking Video Game for Home-Based Motor Therapy – Navigating Gaps to Market Readiness

 Many children experience challenges in motor skills that impact well being.
 Therapies can help, but can be costly and difficult to access.
 We worked with children, parents and clinicians to co-create a video game, Bootle Blast, for home practice of motor skills.
-Using the Microsoft Kinect, Bootle Blast tracks movements and manipulation of real-life objects.
+Using the Orbbec Persee, Bootle Blast tracks movements and manipulation of real-life objects.
 Research shows that children can improve motor skills by playing Bootle Blast at home.

 Aims.
 Our goal is to increase commercial viability of Bootle Blast by: